We use cookies on this website.

 A CRM (Customer Relationship Management) system manages client relationships: contacts, communication history, the pipeline of new cases, and fee agreements.
 An ERP (Enterprise Resource Planning) system is more comprehensive: it integrates CRM, billing, time tracking, resource planning, a document repository, expense reports, and reporting.
 A firm just starting out can begin with a CRM or an invoicing module (30 days, starting at €30,000), then expand to a full ERP system as the need arises (90 days, starting at €90,000).
 This is the phased approach recommended by IT SYSTEMES.

-Have you defined your use cases or drafted a requirements document?
+Have you defined your use cases or drafted a requirements specification?
 We’ll build a Version 0 of your custom software.
 No commitment, no risk: you only pay if you decide to move forward.

 Offer subject to eligibility — formalized specifications or use cases required.